bcgov/aps-infra-platform/documentation/how-to/COMMON-CONFIG.md

     consumer_match_claim_custom_id: false
     anonymous: ce26955a-cf08-4907-9427-12d01c8bd94c
 ```

+Provide elevated access for authenticated consumers via the Consumers page on
+the API Services Portal.
+Elevated access must be configured on a
+consumer-by-consumer basis.

 In the API Directory, Products with two-tiered access will display this notice
 regarding elevated access: